ksalayon/blogavel/README.md

 Using Laravel Valet - Pretty neat tool, I should say :)
 ```

-* Based on a blog tutorial made for < Laravel 5.3 (With lots of deprecated, Facades, etc)
+* Based on a blog tutorial made for Laravel 5.2 - I think?
+(With lots of deprecated, Facades, etc)
 ```
 http://www.findalltogether.com/tutorial/simple-blog-application-in-laravel-5-part-1-setup-database/
 I had to be resourceful about the task.
 Following the tutorial did not come free from pain though: